dracoqcca/ha-eufy-robovac-s1-pro-vlan/README.md

 ### Device Not Found

-1. Verify the robot vacuum is on the same network
+1. Verify the robot vacuum is on the same network segment or properly configured for cross-VLAN access
-2. Check if the IP address is correct
+2. Check if the IP address is correct (use ping to verify connectivity)
+3. For cross-VLAN setups, ensure your router/firewall allows UDP traffic on ports 6666-6667 between VLANs
-3. Review firewall settings
+4. Review firewall settings on both Home Assistant and network infrastructure

+### Cross-VLAN Communication Issues

+1. Verify inter-VLAN routing is configured on your router/switch
+2. Check that UDP ports 6666-6667 are allowed between the Home Assistant VLAN and IoT VLAN
+3. Test connectivity using `ping` and `telnet` from Home Assistant to the vacuum IP
+4. Consider using manual device configuration if auto-discovery fails across VLANs

 ### Connection Errors

 1. Verify the username/password is correct
 2. Check if the device is online in the Eufy app
 3. Check Home Assistant logs for details
+4. For manual IP configurations, verify the IP address is reachable from Home Assistant

 ## Contributing